 How to choose the right website layout

-When approaching the task of choosing the right layout for your website, there are two main factors to take into account:
+When approaching the task of choosing a website layout, there are two main factors to take into account:

 Accommodate your content